Remodeling a Downtown St. Pete Condo: What High-Rise Owners Need to Know

 The Commercial License Advantage

-Florida issues different license classes based on building type.
-A standard residential GC license covers single-family homes and buildings up to three stories.
-Anything four stories or higher requires a commercial unlimited license — a different exam, different insurance requirements, and different experience thresholds.
+Florida’s Construction Industry Licensing Board issues different general contractor license classes based on building height and use.
+A standard residential GC license (Certified Residential Contractor, CRC) covers single-family homes and buildings up to three stories.
+Anything four stories or higher — which includes the vast majority of downtown St. Petersburg high-rises — requires a commercial unlimited license (Certified General Contractor, CGC).
+Different exam, different insurance and bonding requirements, different experience thresholds.
+The license class is verifiable on the Florida Department of Business and Professional Regulation (DBPR) license search before you sign any contract.

 This matters because some of downtown’s most desirable buildings — the towers along Beach Drive, the high-rises on Central Avenue, the waterfront condos — are four stories or higher.
 If your contractor doesn’t hold this license and they’re working in your building, that’s a compliance problem for you and the HOA.